ceramicnetwork/docs/docs/streamtypes/caip-10-link/api.md

 const accountLink = await Caip10Link.fromAccount(
     ceramic,
     '0x0544dcf4fce959c6c4f3b7530190cb5e1bd67cb8@eip155:1',
-    { anchor: false, publish: false },
 )
 const linkedDid = accountLink.did
 ```

 !!! info ""
-    Note that by default `Caip10Link.fromAccount()` will create a new link Stream for the given blockchain address, if no such link exists already.
-In the example above we set the `CreateOpts` to `{ anchor: false, publish: false }` to prevent that from happening and force it to only return results if a link already exists.
+    Note that the examples for creating a new link and for loading an existing link look the same. `Caip10Link.fromAccount` will create a new link if one doesn't exist, in which case the returned link will have no linked DID associated with it.
+If the link already exists, however, then `Caip10Link.fromAccount` will return the current state of the link, which may include a linked DID if one has been set previously.

 [:octicons-file-code-16: API reference](https://developers.ceramic.network/reference/typescript/classes/_ceramicnetwork_stream_caip10_link.caip10link-1.html#fromAccount){:target="_blank"}